Managing deviations and deviated orders

 Common examples include:

-- Wrong product, size, or color in the bin
+• Wrong product, size, or color in the bin

-- Damaged items
+• Damaged items

-If the bin contains products that cannot be picked and shipped to the customer, this needs to be reported and flagged before continuing to pick the next order.
+If the bin contains products that cannot be picked and shipped to the customer, this must to be reported and flagged before continuing to pick the next order.
 If all picks for the problematic order are completed without flagging the issue, the order will be marked as fulfilled.

 When you need to report a deviation, click the three dots in the top menu and select 'Report issue':

-When using the |categor 'Missing item' or 'Damaged item', you will be asked how many products you picked for this order.
-Remember to always add a comment with details to make it easier for the warehouse manager to solve the issue later.
+When using the category 'Missing item' or 'Damaged item', you will be asked how many products you picked for this order.
+Select 0 if you couldn't find a matching SKU for the order.

-After clicking 'Confirm' you will see a message depending on the issue category.
+After clicking 'Confirm', you will see a message depending on the issue category.

 How to resolve a deviated order